-The 2011-2012 Common Data Set (CDS) has been finalized and is now ready for use on the 2011-2012 college and university surveys conducted by participating publishers.
-It should be noted that all three of the participating CDS publishers ask many additional questions from colleges besides what is covered in the set.
+The 2015-2016 Common Data Set has been finalized and is ready for use on 2015-2016 college and university statistical data collection surveys conducted by participating publishers.
+It should be noted that all three of the participating publishers (listed below) ask many additional questions of colleges beyond what is covered in the set.

 The College Board